mslinn/quill-cache/README.md

     libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.2.3"

 ## Configuration
-Your database configuration is specified by a file called `application.conf` on the classpath.
+Your database configuration is specified by a HOCON file called `application.conf` on the classpath.
 Please see `src/main/scala/resources/reference.conf` for an example of how to set that up.

-Here is an excerpt:
+Here is an excerpt showing configuration for H2 and Postgres databases.
+Only one of these databases can be active per database context:

 ```
 quill-cache {